RebeccaVandeWater/fs-journal/notes/06-mvc.md

 # MVC - Model View Controller

+#STUB - Shortcuts
+- CTRL+p to use jump between files in the file explorer.

 #SECTION - How to make an MVC file
 1. In Powershell:  bcw create > Enter
 2. Choose MVC for the project template
 3. Use the built-in VSCode init repo instead of in Powershell, select 'no' for init repo
 4. cd into new folder
 5. ls to see what's in the new folder if you want.

 #SECTION - To begin building out a webpage in MVC **BUILD SMALL, TEST SMALL** _Test items line by line to ensure something works and that you understand WHY_
 1. Go to controllers folder